openfoodfacts/search-a-licious/docs/reports/2024-06 thoughts on scoring.md

 ## Using KNN

-There is a good support for KNNs in Elastic Search, with approximate matching.
+There is a good support for KNNs in ElasticSearch, with approximate matching.

 If we can reduce scoring to a KNN search this might be worth exploring.